shatha-unc/Hospital-Infection-Map/README.md

 - 🔍 **Filter by Infection Type**: Use a dropdown menu to filter infections by type.
 - 🔎 **Zoom and Pan**: Easily zoom into states and pan across the map for detailed exploration.
 - 💬 **Tooltips**: Hover over hospitals to see detailed infection data.
+- **Trend Analysis**: Click on an individual hospital to see a trend analysis in the selected hospital, compared to national infection rates.

 ## 📊 Data Structure